TomPrograms/dragon/docs/node-install.md

 $ npm i -g dragon-lang
 ```

 Note: The ``-g`` flag is heavily recommended as it allows for global usage across your device and adds the ``dragon`` command to your device.
+You can update a Node-installed Dragon by running ``npm update``.

 ## Usage